 The chrome extension also allows you to screenshot you desktop, email, add notes, and create new tasks.

 In your chrome extension bar you also see how much time you’ve spent on the task you’re working on, which is pretty helpful so you don’t have to open another screen to check that.

 ClickUp in an incredible software that allows you to manage your projects, track your time, and essentially keep up with your entire life.

 They have a free plan which is great for most people, but if you want to add more complex integrations and store more documents, you'll have to upgrade...but their plans start at $5 per month, so it's super accessible for most.

 Harvest was the first time tracking app I ever used.
 And it was only because I was in need of an invoicing system and Harvest just happened to track time as well.

 Price: Free for time tracking, if you want to use their invoicing platform the paid version might be better for you.
 Starts at $12/mo.

 Notable Integrations: Asana, Basecamp, Github, Slack, Quickbooks, Trello, Zapier, Xero

 Harvest was a great place for me when I was just getting started with managing clients and invoicing.
-However, it’s just not as intuitive or easy to use as Toggl in my opinion.
+However, it’s just not as intuitive or easy to use as some others in my opinion.

 It is more robust in the fact that they offer invoicing as well, but it’s just not as feature-rich as some of the other time tracking apps on this list.